SAP-samples/teched2025-DA265/exercises/ex3/README.md

+### Step 13: explore hierarchies

-Step 13: While the 'drop-down' box shows available options, another method clarifies hierarchies more effectively.
+While the 'drop-down' box shows available options, another method clarifies hierarchies more effectively.

 1. Click the **+** icon (and do **NOT** use the drop-down list box, since the '+' menu exposes the model structure)
 2. Observe that Brand is a hierarchy and Corporation is under Brand.
 Click **Corporation**.